 - Private education.
 Having your kids attend a private school can be worth the extra spending if it's important to your family.
 And paying for private tutors could help your kids achieve even more academically.

-Balancing your needs, wants and wishes
+Balance your needs, wants & wishes

 It's valuable to maintain a healthy blend of needs, wants and wishes in your life.
 Here are a few things to consider when incorporating each of these categories of spending into your financial planning: